Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols

-\begin{definition}[Log] A \emph{log} is a finite sequence of values $[v_1,v_2,\dots,v_k]$.
+\begin{definition}[Log] A \emph{log} is a finite sequence of blocks $b_i$, represented as $\Lambda = [b_1,b_2,...,b_k]$.
+Here, a block represents a batch of \emph{transactions} and it contains a reference to another block.
 For two logs~$\Lambda$ and~$\Lambda'$, we write $\Lambda \preceq \Lambda'$ when~$\Lambda$ is a prefix of~$\Lambda'$, and we also say that~$\Lambda'$ extends~$\Lambda$.
 We say that two logs are \emph{compatible} when one is a prefix of the other, and that they conflict when they are not compatible (i.e., none is a prefix of the other). \end{definition}

-\begin{definition}[{Byzantine total-order broadcast}] A Byzantine total-order broadcast (TOB) protocol ensures that all the well-behaved processes deliver the same log.
+\begin{definition}[{Byzantine total-order broadcast}] A Byzantine total-order broadcast (TOB) protocol ensures that all the well-behaved processes deliver compatible, growing logs.
 In a Byzantine total-order broadcast protocol, every process can \emph{input} a value~$v$ and the broadcast primitive repeatedly \emph{delivers} logs~$\Lambda$.

-A protocol for Byzantine total-order broadcast satisfies the following properties (after round~$r$). \begin{description} \item[Safety after round~$r$] For any two rounds $r', r'' > r$ , and any two well-behaved processes $p_i$ and $p_j$ awake at rounds~$r'$ and~$r''$, respectively, either $\Lambda_i^{r'} \preceq \Lambda_j^{r''}$ or $\Lambda_j^{r''} \preceq \Lambda_i^{r'}$\footnote{We use this terminology here only, denoting with $\Lambda_i^{r}$ the log of process~$p_i$ at round~$r$.}. \item[Liveness after round~$r$] If a well-behaved process inputs a value~$v$ and remains awake long enough, then, eventually after~$r$, every well-behaved process that becomes awake long enough delivers a log~$\Lambda$ that includes $v$. \end{description} \end{definition}

-Observe that if Definition~\ref{def:tob} holds for every round~$r$, we get back the usual notion of total-order broadcast, satisfying (Safety) If two well-behaved processes deliver logs~$\Lambda_1$ and~$\Lambda_2$, then~$\Lambda_1$ and~$\Lambda_2$ are compatible, and (Liveness) If a well-behaved process inputs a value~$v$ and remains awake long enough, then, eventually, every well-behaved process that becomes awake long enough delivers a log~$\Lambda$ that includes~$v$.